shuhei-kuroiwa/10days_CausalML_Bootcamp/README.md

 Studying causal ML and econometrics toward data-driven decision making in business and policy.
 Current focus: causal inference, treatment effect estimation, and applied econometrics for business decision-making.

+8/21: I worked at my internship as usual and finished this phase of improving the authentication onboarding document.
+I also continued checking the received data, but it was tough to understand all the analysis definitions.
+Still, I tried to read them carefully and probably understood them well enough at this point.
+I really need to take time to improve my research planning document.
+Fortunately, through my internship and research, my understanding of econometrics has gradually become clearer, so I think I will be able to handle it.

 8/20: I worked at my internship for the first time in two weeks, started a new analysis task, and struggled with the environment setup.
 It was my first time using SQL, so I need to get used to its grammar.
 I also could not use JupyterLite as usual, so today’s burdens were not statistical problems but technical ones.
 I also checked which documents are needed to apply for graduate school, and I want to prepare them soon.
 8/19: I restarted conducting a sensitivity analysis on the dataset.
 I mainly used GRF, tried other meta-learners, and changed some hyperparameters.
 Today, I learned that using different random seeds can also be part of a sensitivity analysis.
 8/18: today I just read some pages of text.